liamtimms/mrarch/archinstall.md

 ## Boot into the live environment
 1. Choose the arch ISO you downloaded to boot from when prompted, choose to start the live environment
 2. The live environment allows us to make changes formatting changes to the new VM disk
-3. to speed things up we will use an install script: https://github.com/MatMoul/archfi
+3. to speed things up we will use an install script: https://github.com/MatMoul/archfi , follow the instructions for downloading the script and running it in the live environment as explained on the page for that project.
-5. for help in this process (instructions for the full install without the archfi script) see: https://wiki.archlinux.org/index.php/Installation_guide
+5. For detailed help or background information about the install process (instructions for the full install without the archfi script) see: https://wiki.archlinux.org/index.php/Installation_guide

 ## Installing with Archfi in the VM
 1. **Language**: English